 10. Game Maker

-Developed by YoYo Games Game Maker is a cross-platform framework for building 2D games.
+Developed by YoYo Games, GameMaker is a desktop and mobile games development framework for building 2D games.
 It’s written in C++ and uses drag and drop a visual scripting tool.
 It’s available in English, Spanish, German and French.
 It also allows the game to be exported directly onto the platform.